berry-cs/sinbad/tutorials/python/forex/forex.md

 * Write a program that computes how much money in USD you would have today if 100 time periods ago you started with $2000, converted it into Euros at that point, and then today converted the Euros back into dollars.
 Did the dollar become stronger or weaker since then?

+* Develop a function:

+      def hist_currency_rate(source, target, periods_ago):

+  that produces the exchange rate from `source` to `target` the given number of `periods_ago` in the historical data.

+* Use your function to determine how much money in USD you would have today if 200 time periods ago you started with $5000, converted it to Yen (JPY) at that point, and then converted the Yen back into dollars today.
+(Passing `0` for `periods_ago` should produce the current exchange rate.)